spotfiresoftware/spotfire-mods/catalog/animated-bubble-chart/README.md

 The development version of bundle.js is uncompressed and not suitable for end users.
 Run the following command to compress the bundle.
 - `npm run build`

-## More information about TIBCO Spotfire® Mods
+## More information about Spotfire® Mods

 - [Spotfire® Mods on the TIBCO Community Exchange](https://community.tibco.com/exchange): A safe and trusted place to discover ready-to-use mods
-- [Spotfire® Mods Developer Documentation](https://tibcosoftware.github.io/spotfire-mods/docs/): Introduction and tutorials for mods developers
+- [Spotfire® Mods Developer Documentation](https://spotfiresoftware.github.io/spotfire-mods/docs/): Introduction and tutorials for mods developers
-- [Spotfire® Mods by TIBCO Spotfire®](https://github.com/TIBCOSoftware/spotfire-mods/releases/latest): A public repository for example projects
+- [Spotfire® Mods](https://github.com/spotfiresoftware/spotfire-mods/releases/latest): A public repository for example projects

 ## Version history